erichards52/Master-Project/stepTwo_Benchmark/taxResults/README.md

 # Taxa Tables
-## The tables in this directory list taxa that were detected by each classifier for each respective dataset.
-## Venn diagrams below list the number of taxa shared across classifiers for each dataset.
+### The tables in this directory list taxa that were detected by each classifier for each dataset used during benchmarking.
+Venn diagrams below list the number of taxa shared across classifiers for each dataset.

 ### HomoResp
 ![Alt text](https://github.com/erichards52/Master-Project/blob/master/stepTwo_Benchmark/taxResults/HomoRespVenn.PNG?raw=true "Title")